rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 and performs a move after the dereference, although the resulting binding is mutable.

-Specifically, when most bindings of a large pattern should be of one binding mode, but some should be plain moves, it is inconvenient to forgo match ergonomics entirely and repeatedly use `ref` or `ref mut` specifiers.
+Specifically, when most bindings of a large pattern should be of one binding mode, but some should be moves, it is inconvenient to forgo match ergonomics entirely and repeatedly use `ref` or `ref mut` specifiers.

 # Guide-level explanation